owen-mcq/CS-326-Project/README.md

 3. Handle the CSS for each page (decide on layout, colors, what it should look like)
 4. On the main page rotate through images or charts to show we can use JS for the back-end(data mocking)
 5. Make sure to document all functions
-6. Get the server up and running
+DONE 6.
+Get the server up and running
 7. Every one has to do something